varvet/serenade.js/README.md

 Both types of associations can be serialized by declaring `serialize: true` on them, just like normal properties.
-In that case, the entire associated documents will be serialized and sent to the server when the document is saved.
+In that case, the entire associated documents will be serialized.
 This may not be the desired behaviour, you may want to only serialize the id or ids of the associated document(s).
 In that case, you can declare the associations like this:

 ```coffeescript
 hasMany 'comments', constructor: 'Comment', serializeIds: true